pyinstaller/pyinstaller/doc/when-things-go-wrong.rst

 Changing Runtime Behavior
 -------------------------

-More bizarre situations can be accomodated with runtime hooks.
+More bizarre situations can be accommodated with runtime hooks.
 These are small scripts that manipulate the environment before your main script runs, effectively providing additional top-level code to your script.